Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Machine learning models

 \subsection{Boosted decision tree}

-We use Light Gradient Boosting Machine (LightGBM\footnote{http://github.com/microsoft/LightGBM with {\tt binary cross entropy} as loss function, {\tt auc} as early stop metric, 5000 estimators, 500 leaves, 0.01 learning rate, {\tt gbdt} boost type, and max depth equaling to 15.}) for this study to test the performance of Boosted Decision Tree (BDT).
+While it is common in HEP analyses to design high-level features to enhance the performance of traditional classifiers like BDTs \cite{Roe:2004na, Coadou:2022nsh, drees2022machine}, the approach presented in this work uses the raw event-level data directly, specifically the four-momentum components (4-vectors) of particles.
+Lower-level detector information, such as hits or calorimeter clusters, was not included.
+To evaluate the performance of BDTs in this event-level classification task, we employ Light Gradient Boosting Machine (LightGBM\footnote{\url{http://github.com/microsoft/LightGBM} with \texttt{binary cross-entropy} as the loss function, \texttt{AUC} as the early stopping metric, 5000 estimators, 500 leaves, a learning rate of 0.01, the \texttt{gbdt} boost type, and a maximum depth of 15.
+For details, refer to Appendix \ref{appendix:appLightGBM}.}).

 BDTs combine a series of weak classifiers (decision trees) into a stronger classifier through gradient boosting.
-The boosting strategy is defined with respect to a series of previous decision trees $f_1, f_2,..., f_{t-1}$ which remain fixed, while the t-th tree $f_t$ is calculated.
-This process is made highly efficient in LightGBM by converting the input data to histograms, and using gradient based sampling to focus on the data that are not well modelled.
+The boosting strategy is defined with respect to a series of previous decision trees, $f_1, f_2, \cdots, f_{t-1}$ which remain fixed while the $t$-th tree $f_t$ is calculated.
+This process is made highly efficient in LightGBM by converting the input data into histograms and using gradient-based sampling to focus on the data that are not well modelled.
 This procedure reduces memory usage and is optimized for both CPU and GPU performance.
-LightGBM uses first- and second-order derivatives to minimize the loss for the next iteration for gradient boosting
+LightGBM uses first- and second-order derivatives to minimize the loss for the next iteration in the gradient boosting process:

-where $l$ is a reconstruction loss functions, e.g. Mean Square Error, Binary Cross Entropy, etc., $f_t$ is the t-th tree, and $\hat{y}^{(t-1)}$ is the class label predicted by $f_{1}, f_{2},..., f_{t-1}$.
-The term $\omega(f_i)$ represents tree complexity terms that involve properties such as depth, number of leaves, etc. LightGBM uses a depth-first algorithm to add branches to the tree $f_t$ with limitation on largest depth while minimizing Equation~\eqref{eq:bdt-loss}.
+Here, $l$ represents the reconstruction loss functions (e.g., Mean Square Error, Binary Cross Entropy), $f_t$ is the $t$-th tree, and $\hat{y}^{(t-1)}$ is the class label predicted by trees $f_{1}, f_{2}, \cdots, f_{t-1}$.
+The term $\omega(f_i)$ represents tree complexity terms that involve properties such as depth and number of leaves.
+LightGBM uses a depth-first algorithm to add branches to the tree $f_t$ with a limitation on the maximum depth while minimizing Equation~\eqref{eq:bdt-loss}.

-A common property of collision data in particle physics is a wide variability in object numbers and types.
-A structured formatting of the data would thus lead to a large degree of sparsity, which we found to significantly degrade the BDT performance.
-We thus choose to pre-process the data by limiting the maximum number of (jets, b-jets, $e^-$, $e^+$, $\mu^-$, $\mu^+$) to the $(4, 4, 1, 1, 1, 1)$ hardest objects respectively.
+A common property of collision data in particle physics is a wide variability in the number and types of objects in an event.
+A structured format of such data typically leads to a high degree of sparsity, which we found to significantly degrade the performance of BDTs.
+Therefore, the data were pre-processed by limiting the maximum number of (jets, b-jets, $e^-$, $e^+$, $\mu^-$, $\mu^+$) to the $(4, 4, 1, 1, 1, 1)$ hardest objects, respectively.